The literary canon has come under much interrogation in recent years.

 This module examines another group who have been similarly excluded from the canon: the working class.

-The module introduces students to writings which foreground working-class voices and asks how working-class experiences shape literary texts.
+The module will introduce you to writings which put working-class voices in the foreground and asks how working-class experiences shape literary texts.

 It examines the reasons behind the paucity of material and hopes to introduce you to a wider variety of texts.

 This module can be studied as part of the Inside Narratives Pathway but you are very welcome to study the module on a standalone basis.

 This course is co-taught with Dr Michelle Deininger (Coordinating Lecturer in Humanities).

 The module will be delivered through 10 two-hour sessions, made up of lectures, class discussions, small group work and debates.
 Class sessions will be supplemented by resources available to you via Learning Central.

 - Agricultural landscapes: selection of eighteenth-century working-class poets